DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

 #### As a site user:
 - As a Site User, I can register an account so that I can view, comment and create new posts.
 - As a Site User, I can click on a post so that I can read the full text.
-- As a site user, I can create a new post so that I can share my content with other users.
+- As a Site user, I can create a new post so that I can share my content with other users.
-- As a site user, I can view a paginated list of posts so that I can select which post I want to view.
+- As a Site user, I can view a paginated list of posts so that I can select which post I want to view.
 - As a Site User, I can modify or delete my posts so that I can manage my content.
-- As a site user, I can I can leave comments on a post so that I can be involved in the conversation.
+- As a Site user, I can I can leave comments on a post so that I can be involved in the conversation.
 - As a Site User, I can modify or delete my comment on a post so that I can be involved in the conversation.